subpic/ATQAM/README.md

   * Real-world systems and applications
   * Applications to media such as light fields, 360 or stereo, point clouds.

-Authors are invited to submit a full paper (two-column format, max.
-8 pages) electronically according to the guidelines available on the conference website at [2020.acmmm.org](https://2020.acmmm.org/).
+Authors are invited to submit a full paper (two-column format, 6-8 pages) electronically according to the guidelines available on the conference website at [2020.acmmm.org](https://2020.acmmm.org/).

 ---